metamorph-inc/openmeta-mms/docs/testbenches/testbenches.rst

 Test Benches
 ============

-The **Test Bench** is the primary tool for defining how a desired analysis execution should be performed.
+The **Test Bench** is the primary tool for defining how a system model should be translated into a executable, domain-specific model.

 The :ref:`testbench_basics` section gives a general overview of what Test Benches are and how you can create, configure, and execute them.